-C. End-to-end performance with CAC
+5.3 End-to-end performance with CAC

 Content-aware adaptive controller (CAC) works in the online operation of edge-cloud video analytics of robotics applications.
 We use a Linux desktop as the edge device and a local server with 4 NVIDIA K40m GPUs as the cloud.
-We use the Linux to utility to modify the outgoing bandwidth of the edge device to emulate the edge-cloud environment.
-Cityscapes only labels 1 frame in every 30 frames (1.8s), so does VisDrone.
-We choose Cityscapes dataset to evaluate CAC for its diversity of scenes.
-To simulate the real-world operation, we use a consecutive 20-second 17-fps unlabeled video clip (340 frames) to evaluate CAC on frame-wise tail accuracy handling.
-We use the DL predictions on original HR as the baseline to evaluate the relative frame-wise accuracy.
+We use the Linux tc utility to modify the outgoing bandwidth of the edge device to emulate the edge-cloud environment.
+Cityscapes dataset only labels 1 frame in every 30 frames (1.8s video clip) because annotation is costly, so does VisDrone, as discussed in § 3.1.
+We choose the Cityscapes dataset to evaluate CAC for its diversity of scenes.
+To simulate the real-world online operation, we use a consecutive 20-second 17-fps unlabeled video clip (340 frames) to evaluate CAC on frame-wise tail accuracy handling.
+We use the DL predictions on original HR as the baseline to evaluate the relative framewise accuracy.
 We process the baseline and mark the ignored areas to make it in Cityscapes label format.
-Figure 12 shows the average relative accuracy of every second.
+We also mark the ignored areas (black area in Figure 5c like the vehicle itself) in this evaluation to make it more accurate.
+Figure 15 shows the average relative accuracy of every second.